 The offering may take place in any format and through any communication channel, and it always seeks the sale or other transfer of securities against consideration from one holder to another.
 The consideration may be cash, securities or something else.

 A prospectus may be published when it has been approved by the Financial Supervision Authority.
-An application for approval of a prospectus is made in writing to the FIN-FSA.
-The processing period of a prospectus is 20 banking days when the securities of the company are being offered to the public for the first time or when a new company is being listed on the stock exchange.
-In other circumstances, the processing period of a prospectus is 10 banking days.
+Approval of a prospectus is applied for in writing from the FIN-FSA.
+The processing period of a prospectus is 20 working days when the securities of the company are being offered to the public for the first time or when a new company is being listed on the stock exchange.
+In other circumstances, the processing period of a prospectus is 10 working days.
 The date on which the application was filed is not included in the processing time.
 According to the Prospectus Regulation, a new 10-day inspection period may be calculated from the submission of each new prospectus draft.

 We charge a processing fee for an approval decision in accordance with our price schedule.